MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/contract-lifecycle-management/developer/clm-sync-contracts.md

 ## Access the data integration APIs

-For information about which data integration APIs are available, how to enable change tracking, and how to authenticate with Supply Chain Management so your CLM system can access that data entities described in this topic, see [Data integration APIs](clm-data-integration-apis.md).
+For information about which data integration APIs are available, how to enable change tracking, and how to authenticate with Supply Chain Management so your CLM system can access that data entities described in this article, see [Data integration APIs](clm-data-integration-apis.md).

 ## Scenarios

-This section outlines various integration scenarios supported in Supply Chain Management, including the following:
+This section outlines the following integration scenarios supported by Supply Chain Management:

 - Create a non-disclosure agreement (NDA)
 - Create a purchase contract